 Accuracy

 The accuracy of the energy monitor was tested by comparison with a cheap plug-in domestic energy monitor.
 A series of resistive and reactive loads were chosen to give 25 data points up to a maximum of 2238W.
-Voltage, Current and real power values for each load were read from display of the reference meter and the energy monitor serial terminal and logged in a spreadsheet.
-From which the error, percentage error and standard deviation of the error were calculated.
+Voltage, Current and real power values for each load were read from the reference meter's display, the energy monitor serial terminal, and logged in a spreadsheet, from which the error, percentage error and standard deviation of the error were calculated.

-It was impossible to note down all the values for both meters simultaneously which is a significant source of experimental error.
-The values would vary significantly from second to second, and its difficult to say how much of this second to second variation is due to changes in voltage on the mains supply and load draw variations (for example as heaters heat up) or due to meter measurement resolution.
+It was impossible to record all the values for both meters simultaneously which is a significant source of experimental error.
+The values would vary significantly from second to second, and it's difficult to say how much of this second to second variation is due to voltage changes in the mains supply, load variations (e.g. as heaters heat up) or due to meter measurement resolution.
 It would be interesting to test the meter on a professional test apparatus.

 Current